JDrit/Wiki-Racing/README.md

 Dependicies:
 - python2 (v2.7.3):
-	The program usesw cPickle, an C implementation of Pickle, which is not supported in python3.
+	The program uses cPickle, an C implementation of Pickle, which is not supported in python3.

 - Bottle (v0.12-dev):